 Smáratún is a family farm of 300 hectares just a few minutes drive from Hvolsvollur.
 The main attraction are their beautiful horses.
 Smáratún also has an ecological crop and all its products are ecologically sustainable: here it’s where I had the best skyr of the whole trip!

-In the same location there is a hotel and a guesthouse, but we stayed in the cabin that you see in the picture and made our dinner in the shared kitchen of the guesthouse.
+In the same location there is a hotel and a guesthouse, but we stayed in the cabin that you see in the picture and we prepared our dinner in the shared kitchen.

 Hostel: Puffin Vík Hostel